AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 <p align="center"><i>Whitelist</i><p>

 To put it simply, Whitelist is a list of exceptions — websites that AdGuard won’t block.
 If you want to see some ads for a reason (say, you want to support your favorite website), there is a solution.

 How does it work?
 Add a website to Whitelist and ad blocking will be disabled for it.
 You can add as many websites as needed.

 There is an option to import/export a list of exclusions.
 If you’ve already created one and want to apply it to another device, just press the corresponding button.
-One click and no manual rewriting!

 > Note: Whitelist can be inverted — this means AdGuard will not block ads and tracking anywhere except for the websites you’ve put on this list.